efraimmgon/reframe-forms/README.md

 (The subscription `:reframe-forms/query` to get values and the events `:reframe-forms/set` and `reframe-forms/update` to set/update values.)

-You must either require `reframe-forms.events` to register the default events:
+You must require `reframe-forms.events` to register the default events:

 ```clojure
 (ns mywebsite.events